Breword/tmux/Installing.md

 make && make install
 ~~~~

-Then tmux needs to be pointed to the local libraries using `PKG_CONFIG_PATH`:
+Then the tmux configure script needs to be pointed to the local libraries
+using `PKG_CONFIG_PATH`:

 ~~~~
 tar -zxf tmux-*.tar.gz